cosmicvarta/cosmicvarta.github.io/_pages/about.md

 <h2> <span style="color:blue">Ketan Rikame</span></h2>

-I am a PhD student at Christ (Deemed to be University).
+I am a PhD student at CHRIST (Deemed to be University).
 Field of Instrumentation has always fascinated me and it has been my primary research interest.
-However, while working with various astronomy instruments, I also got interested in learning about underlying physical phenomenon these instruments try to study.
+However, while working with various astronomy instruments, I also got interested in learning about the underlying physical phenomenon these instruments try to study.
 I have previously worked in optical and radio instrumentation.
-I am currently part of the instrumentation team at RRI and we are building an X-ray polarimeter approved to be launched on a ISRO's dedicated satellite mission XPOSAT.
-I also study accretion powered pulsars which will be one of primary scientific target of our X-RAY polarimeter.
+I am currently part of the instrumentation team at RRI and we are building an X-ray polarimeter approved to be launched on ISRO's dedicated satellite mission XPOSAT.
+I also study accretion powered pulsars which will be one of the primary scientific targets of our X-RAY polarimeter.
 I am very much interested in science popularization.
-Although not involved in any such activity right now, I love to talk to people about my research (and not bore them hopefully :sweat_smile:).
-I also love to listen/read about to fascinating research other researchers are doing.
-I also love football :soccer:.
+Although not involved in any such activity right now, I love to talk to people about my research (and not bore them hopefully).
+I also love to listen/read about fascinating research other researchers are doing.
+I also love football!

 ---
 ---